Skip to main content

 • Our Message on LinkedIn (it’s the same whether we’re connected or not)

-• Immediately follow-up by a simple email :
+• Immediately follow up with a simple email :

 They’re mass-market, but that doesn’t mean you shouldn’t push them the right way :)

-Engagement strategy for high priority accounts
+Engagement strategy for high-priority accounts

 Two strategies :

 • Your icebreaker should be personalized.
-It can basically be the custom reason why you should work together.
+It can be the custom reason why you should work together.

 In our case, we have one per ICP.
 Here are examples below

-If it’s an agency : “A lot of agencies also use LGM for their B2B agency work.
+If it’s an agency: “A lot of agencies also use LGM for their B2B agency work.
 The use-case is great, and the time saved(and man hours!!) even more”

 And so forth… Or even better, you can do them manually!